 Welcome to Marion Primary School

 We cultivate our students’ resilience in a safe, supportive and respectful environment.
 Student Voice is actively fostered through Student Representative Council (SRC) with students from all year levels participating.
 The SRC meets regularly to follow up issues raised through classroom meetings.
-Additional student participation also occurs through our students who train as Peer Mediators who assist with younger students to develop their social skills.
-Students with staff support contribute to decisions made within the school and initiate projects that benefit the school and its community.
+Students, with staff support, contribute to decisions made within the school and initiate projects that benefit the school and its community.

-After-school sports are a focus supported by numbers of parent coaches and team managers, coordinated by our Sports Committee.
-The range of sports offered includes cricket, football, netball and soccer.
-We also represent strongly in SAPSASA competitions in Athletics, Football, Soccer and Netball.
+After-school sports are a focus supported by numbers of parent coaches and team managers, coordinated by our Sports Committee, with basketball being the school focus sport for inter school competition games.
+We also represent strongly in SAPSASA competitions in Athletics, Cross Country, and a range of team sports.

 We work in a calm, bright and light environment with sound absorbent features throughout open classrooms, shared spaces and wet areas.
-Our extensive grounds and playing areas are continuously being developed to include nature play spaces and kitchen garden areas
+Our extensive grounds and playing areas are continuously being developed.